jakewilliami/tlds/README.md

-<h1 align="center">TLD Info</h1>
+<h1 align="center">Serialised TLDs in Go</h1>

-A small command-line tool to provide basic information about a top-level domain (TLD).
+A small library that provides serialised basic information about top level domains (TLDs).

+An additional command-line utility, `tldinfo`, is provided.

 ---